The Long Haired Rottweiler: Dog Hairdressing (Detailed Care)

 This dog breed is of the molossoid type and comes from Germany.
-Formerly it was used to work with cattle, protect the home, and pull the butcher's carts to go to the market.
+Formerly he was used to work with cattle, protecting the home, and pulling the butcher's carts to go to the market.
 They were known as "Rottweil butcher dogs" (in German Rottweiler Metzgerhund).

-These dogs are very strong and their bite has incredible power.
-They are capable of exerting up to 150 kg of pressure per square centimeter.
+These dogs are very strong, and their bite has incredible power.
+They can exert up to 150 kg of pressure per square centimeter.

 On the other hand, they have a kind character and are very faithful to their family.
-In any case, as good watchdogs, they tend to be wary of people they don't know.
+As good watchdogs, they tend to be wary of people they don't know.

 What Are The Types of Rottweilers